TEE is not a Healer: Rollback-Resistant Reliable Storage (Extended Version): Register Implementations in Static Failure Models

-\paragraph{Algorithm $\alg{2}{}$.} Algorithm $\alg{2}{}$ handles the cases of $n < 2k + r + 1$ and $n \ge 2k + b + 1$.
-Note that $\alg{1}{}$ cannot be used when $n < 2k + r + 1$ since the quorum intersection size of $\ge r+1$ can no longer be guaranteed. $\alg{2}{}$ uses write quorums of size $q_w=n-k$, just like $\alg{1}{}$.
-However, its read quorums are subsets of $q_r=k+1$ replicas that have not crashed before being queried.
-To implement the latter condition, each replica sets its $\stale$ flag to $\TRUE$ before returning from the recovery procedure (line~\ref{alg:line:setstale-a2}).
-A replica contacted by $\rdint$ then checks this flag and responds only if it is $\FALSE$ (line~\ref{alg:line:notstale-a2}).
+\subparagraph*{Algorithm $\alg{2}{}$.} Algorithm $\alg{2}{}$ handles the case when the predicate $P(n, k, r, b)$ does not hold (the right and top-left boxes in Figure~\ref{fig:upper-bound} and the second disjunct in Theorem~\ref{thm:non-vol-main}).
+The algorithm does not use non-volatile storage, and has write quorums of size $q_w=n-k$ and read quorums of size $q_r=k+1$.
+Additionally, only replicas that have not crashed before being queried can participate in read quorums.
+To ensure this, each replica sets its $\stale$ flag to $\TRUE$ before returning from the recovery procedure (line~\ref{alg:line:setstale-a2}).
+Recall that a replica contacted by $\rdint$ checks this flag and responds only if it is $\FALSE$ (line~\ref{alg:line:notstale-a2}).

-Unlike $\alg{1}{}$, the algorithm $\alg{2}{}$ does not rely on non-volatile storage for correctness.
-This offers substantial performance gains when the register state fits within the TEE-protected RAM as it avoids the overheads of monitoring storage integrity at runtime (\S\ref{sec:static}).

-Suppose that $n \ge 2k + b + 1$.
-Then in every execution at least $n - k > 0$ replicas are eventually up, and therefore, some write quorum is eventually available.
-Also, since at least $n-(k+b) \ge k+1$ replicas never crash, some read quorum is always available.
-Hence, $\alg{2}{}$ is wait-free provided $n \ge 2k + b + 1$.
-Similarly to $\alg{1}{}$, the safety of $\alg{2}{}$ follows from the Real-Time property, proved below.
-We defer the rest of the proof to \S\ref{app:safety-high}. \begin{lemma} $\alg{2}{}$ satisfies Property~\ref{lem:rtp}. \end{lemma} \begin{proof} Since $\wrq$ returns, it has executed the $\tsval(x, \_)$ request at $q_w=n-k$ replicas.
-Since $\rdq$ returns, it has retrieved the value of $\State.\Tsvar$ from a $q_r=k+1$ replicas.
-Hence there exists a replica $p$, which both executes $\tsval(x, \_)$ and responds to $\rdq$.
+When $n \ge 2k + b + 1$, in every execution at least $n - k > 0$ replicas are eventually up, so some write quorum is eventually available.
+Also, at least $n-(k+b) \ge k+1$ replicas never crash, so some read quorum is always available.
+Hence, in this case $\alg{2}{}$ is wait-free.
+Furthermore, $\alg{2}{}$ is always safe, even when $n < 2k + r + 1$.
+Similarly to $\alg{1}{}$, the safety of $\alg{2}{}$ this follows from the Real-Time Order Property, proved below; the rest of the proof is given in \tr{\ref{app:safety-high}}{A}. \begin{proof}[Proof of Property~\ref{lem:rtp} for $\alg{2}{}$.]
+The intersection of any read and write quorums has a cardinality $\ge (n-k)+(k+1)-n \ge 1$.
+Hence there exists a replica $p$ that both executes $\tsval(x, \_)$ and responds to $\rdq$.
 Since $p$ is a member of a read quorum, it could not have crashed.
-Since the value of $\State.\Tsvar$ is non-decreasing (line~\ref{alg:line:tsvalset-a1}), $p$ must have $\State.\Tsvar \ge x$ after it responds to $\wrq$, which must be before $\wrq$ completes.
-Since $\rdq$ starts after $\wrq$ completes, $p$ must respond to $\rdq$ after $\wrq$ finishes.
-It follows that $p$ has $\State.\Tsvar \ge x$ when it responds to $\rdq$ and therefore, $\rdq$ receives a response containing $\State.\Tsvar \ge x$. \end{proof}
+Since the value of $\State.\Tsvar$ is non-decreasing in the absence of crashes (line~\ref{alg:line:tsvalset-a1}), $p$ must have $\State.\Tsvar \ge x$ after it responds to $\wrq$.
+Since $\rdq$ starts after $\wrq$ completes, $p$ must respond to $\rdq$ after $\wrq$ completes.
+Thus, $p$ must have $\State.\Tsvar \ge x$ when it responds to $\rdq$, so $\rdq$ receives a response containing $\State.\Tsvar \ge x$. \end{proof}

-Finally, from the correctness of $\alg{1}{}$ and $\alg{2}{}$ we can prove that algorithm $\alg{}{}$ satisfies Theorem~\ref{thm:main-upper}; the proof is provided in detail in \S\ref{app:upper-proof}.